ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads → SELECT clauses

 The program DEMO_SELECT_SINGLE_VS_UP_TO compares the performance of

-SELECT statements with the addition SINGLE
+SELECT statements with the addition SINGLE with similar statements

-with the addition UP TO 1 ROWS
+with the addition UP TO 1 ROWS.

 Addition